 Making the joints in freshly hung drywall disappear behind a smooth, flawless taping job will try your patience.
-Many problems—slow-drying taping compound, crushed drywall edges and protruding screwheads— interrupt the smooth, efficient flow of your work.
-Other little problems— scuff marks, dips and ridges—won’t show up until the dust clears and you prime the walls.
+Many problems—slow-drying taping compound, crushed drywall edges and protruding screwheads—interrupt the smooth, efficient flow of your work.
+Other little problems—scuff marks, dips and ridges—won’t show up until the dust clears and you prime the walls with drywall primer.
 Going back to fix stuff is time-consuming and a lot of fuss.

 Prime rough and torn areas to consolidate loose paper fibers and seal in chemicals that can bleed through and stain the finish coat of paint.
 (KILZ and BIN are two common brands available at paint stores.)
 Ventilate the room well and wear a vapor-absorbing painter’s mask when using solvent-based primers.